Topics Map > Documents Tab

 The Page header and Page footer links allow authors to apply predefined headers and footers to their documents using a dropdown list.
 Users with publish rights can also define new headers and footers or edit existing options using these links.
 For instructions on how to apply, define, and edit headers and footers, please see: KB User's Guide - Documents Tab - Define and Apply Document Headers and Footers

 A good summary succinctly indicates the purpose and/or the main point or issue of the entire document so that a user may glance at the opening paragraph and quickly see what is available in that document.
-The summary is meant to be a basic description of the document.
-As a result, you cannot use the WYSIWYG editor to format text in the summary field.
-You may, however, change the appearance of content in the summary using HTML code.
-We encourage you to leave the Summary field as simple as possible.
-The Summary field can optionally be displayed when browsing search results in the KB, which is the main reason we encourage a simple, succinct Summary.
-The Summary field is a required field as designated by the asterisk.
+The summary is meant to be a basic description of what the user will learn from the document, and in general, only requires plain text.
+You cannot use the rich text editor to format text in the summary field.
+You may, however, change the appearance of content in the summary or add links using HTML code if desired.
+The summary field is a required field as designated by the asterisk.

 For more information on the various formatting options and features available in the editor, please see KB User's Guide - Documents Tab - Guide to TinyMCE Editor Buttons.

 You can use the Attachments tool to add images and other files to your document.
 Common image types (.png, .jpg, .jpeg, and .gif) can be embedded in your document, and other files as well (e.g. .pdf, .docx, etc.) can be linked for users to download.
 For more information about adding attachments to your document, see KB User's Guide - Documents Tab - Uploading Images and Other Attachments.